Coffee with Kadhal: Plot

 Ravi confesses his affair with Sarah and apologises, but Radhika leaves the house with Shruthi.
-Diya's parents come to discuss about this, but Saravanan denies loving Diya and brings Neetu home as he is confronted by Kathir about his breakup last night.
-Heartbroken, Diya thinks of going to U.S. Abi finds the wedding card with Kathir's name and believes he always loved her.
-She accepts his love.
-All the family members reunite at Shruthi's dance program where she mocks the chief guest- Rohan, which was actually taught by Diya so as to bring peace in Saravanan's heart.
-Saravanan realises this and goes to stop Diya at the airport.
-The security stops them and Varshini falsely pretends delivery pain and tells that she wants to talk to the pilot of the plane Diya is flying.
-It is revealed that the pilot is actually Santhosh.
-Santhosh and his co-pilot discuss about their family situation.
-The film ends with the brothers getting happily married with their respective lovers and attend Varshini's baby naming ceremony.
+Saravanan denies loving Diya to her parents and brings Neetu home as he is confronted by Kathir about his breakup.
+Heartbroken, Diya thinks of going to U.S..
+Abi finds the wedding card with Kathir's name and believes he always loved her and accepts his love.
+All the family members reunite at Shruthi's school dance program where she mocks the chief guest, Rohan, which was taught by Diya to bring peace in Saravanan's heart.
+Saravanan realizes this and goes to stop Diya at the airport.
+The security stops them and Varshini falsely pretends delivery pain and says that she wants to talk to the pilot of the plane Diya is flying who is actually her husband, Santhosh.
+The film ends with the brothers getting happily married to their respective lovers and attending Varshini's baby naming ceremony.